Participation Terms & Conditions

-Exhibition halls are open for Exhibitors from Tuesday, April 20, 8 am, for the
+Exhibition halls are open for Exhibitors from Tuesday, April 23, 8 am, for the

 Set-up and decoration of stands must be completed by 8 pm on April 23 and

 The Organiser has the right to re-allocate stands that are not yet set up

 clearing of stands is not permitted prior to the official end of the Fair.

 If stands are cleared prior to the end of the Fair, the Organiser will

 9. Rental Fees

 The Organiser reserves the right to increase or lower rental fees for all

-subject to payment of the costs incurred, with a minimum charge of USD 140.
+subject to payment of the costs incurred, with a minimum charge of AED 500.

-Changes can only be processed if the Organiser is notified prior to March 27, 2018.
+Changes can only be processed if the Organiser is notified prior to March 20,